 The South Tyrolean Art Nouveau Hotel

 This hidden gem, The South Tyrolean Art Nouveau Hotel, has been a family run business for 4 generations now.
 It has a strong emphasis on being a sustainable, family-friendly haven.
 The hotel features a great kids club with a varied childcare programme.
-It’s open 7 days a week (for kids aged 3 and up), state-of-the-art spa facilities, award-winning cuisine and lots of activities at and around the hotel, from tennis lessons to group hikes.
+The resort is open 7 days a week (for kids aged 3 and up) and boasts state-of-the-art spa facilities, award-winning cuisine, and endless activities—from tennis lessons to group hikes—both on-site and in the surrounding area.

 Our third and last family-friendly discovery was located in the beautiful Pustertal Valley, not too far from Brixen.
 At The South Tyrolean Panorama Retreat there are plenty of activities designed for families and kids.
 The hotel does not offer childcare on-site as it is all about families making experiences together.
 This is exactly what we did there.
 Those who follow us on Instagram might have seen my son on the giant swing, which was for sure a once-in-a-lifetime experience.